Plan a Pillar + Cluster Content Strategy with AI

 Step by step

 1. Brief the AI on your site.
-“Niche: X. Current pillars: A, B, C. Top 10 articles by traffic: [list].
+Paste real data: “Niche: X. Current pillars: A, B, C. Top 10 articles by traffic with URLs: [list].
 Audience: [who].
 Goal: identify 5 candidate new pillars adjacent to existing strengths.”
+The more concrete the brief, the less the model invents.

 2. Get pillar candidates.
-Prompt the AI for 5 candidates.
-For each, ask: why it’s adjacent, what audience overlap exists, what the natural pillar page would cover, and a confidence rating.
+Ask for 5 candidates.
+For each, require: why it is adjacent, what audience overlap exists, what the pillar page would cover, and a confidence rating 1-5.

 3. Generate cluster topics per candidate.
 “For each of the 5 candidate pillars, list 6-8 cluster article topics.
 Mix high-search-volume, long-tail, and supporting how-to angles.”

-4. Sanity-check demand.
+4. Verify demand.
 Take the strongest 2-3 cluster topics per candidate to your keyword tool.
-If a candidate pillar has zero topics with measurable search volume, drop it — AI is great at adjacency, terrible at demand.
+If a candidate pillar has zero topics with measurable search volume, drop it.
+AI is great at adjacency and terrible at demand, so this step is non-negotiable.

 5. Pick 1-2 pillars for the quarter.
-Resist picking 3+.
-Each pillar needs the pillar page plus 6-10 supporting articles at quality — that is 8-22 articles per pillar over 90 days.
+Resist 3+.
+Each pillar needs the pillar page plus 6-10 supporting articles at quality, which is 8-22 articles per pillar over 90 days.

 6. Map internal linking.
-For each chosen pillar, ask the AI: “Map the internal links: which cluster articles link to the pillar, which link to each other, and where do existing articles outside this cluster link in?”
+For each chosen pillar, ask: “Map the internal links: which cluster articles link to the pillar, which link to each other, and where do existing articles outside this cluster link in?”
 Draw it as a hub-and-spoke with cross-cluster bridges.
+Every cluster page links back to the pillar with descriptive anchor text containing the pillar’s target term.

 7. Generate the calendar.
-“Sequence the articles to publish over 12 weeks, considering: pillar page lands in week 3-4 (not week 1, you need cluster context first), supporting articles cluster around it, dependencies first.”
+“Sequence the articles over 12 weeks: the pillar page lands in week 3-4 (not week 1, you need cluster context first), supporting articles cluster around it, dependencies first.”

 Pillar candidate prompt template